-The SHOWER model (v4.0.1) for estimating exposures associated with the use of communal facilities (showers and locker room or bathrooms) relies on Monte Carlo methods4 to "...randomly generate activity patterns based on input parameter distributions, and then derive CTE and RME statistics from the inhalation concentration and dermal dose distributions in the simulation output.
-The CTE result is the exposure for the person with the 50th percentile (median) exposure across all Monte Carlo iterations, and the RME result is the exposure for the person with the 95th percentile exposure" (see Model report in Attachment 1).
+The SHOWER model (v4.0.1) for estimating exposures associated with the use of communal facilities (showers and locker room or bathrooms) uses a different approach from that of the approach for residential exposures.
+For residential exposures, user activity patterns and a target person are predefined.
+In contrast, for communal facilities, the model relies on Monte Carlo methods5 to "...randomly generate activity patterns based on input parameter distributions, and then derive CTE and RME statistics from the inhalation concentration and dermal dose distributions in the simulation output.
+The CTE result is the exposure for the person with the 50th percentile (median) exposure across all Monte Carlo iterations, and the RME result is the exposure for the person with the 95th percentile exposure" (see Model reports in Attachment 1).

 The communal facilities include commercial gyms (non-school), commercial daycares (non-residential), dorms or barracks, offices, or schools (with an option for "Other building type").
 The facility type can be either a shower and locker room or a bathroom with no shower.
 For this Report, the former facility type is considered.
-Figure 3 shows an example facility.
+Figure 4 shows an example facility.
 The shower area includes all showers and connecting spaces.
 The bathroom/locker room area includes the toilets, sinks, and connecting areas.
-Note that there is also a "main building" in the SHOWER model v4.0.1 which in this case would represent the part of the living quarters of the barracks not including the shower/bathroom area.
-In the model, this part of the building does not contribute to people's exposures because "[t]he default parameters assume that the facility operates under negative pressure when it is open and that air does not flow out from the facility (e.g., the locker room/showers) into the main building.
-Flow of air out from the facility into the main building may occur if you change the air exchange rates and airflow parameters from their defaults, but in that case the model still does not simulate the variation in the main building concentration over time, since it's treated as a constant" (e-mail, David Mellard, ATSDR/ OAD/OCDAPS, 30 September 2024).
+Note that there is also a "main building" in the SHOWER model v4.0.1 which in this case would represent the part of the living quarters of the barracks not

-4 "Monte Carlo simulation is a type of simulation that relies on repeated random sampling and statistical analysis to compute the results.
+5 "Monte Carlo simulation is a type of simulation that relies on repeated random sampling and statistical analysis to compute the results.
 This method of simulation is very closely related to random experiments, experiments for which the specific result is not known in advance.
 In this context, Monte Carlo simulation can be considered as a methodical way of doing so-called what-if analysis...
 In Monte Carlo simulation, we identify a statistical distribution which we can use as the source for each of the input parameters.
 Then, we draw random samples from each distribution, which then represent the values of the input variables.
 For each set of input parameters, we get a set of output parameters.
 The value of each output parameter is one particular outcome scenario in the simulation run.
 We collect such output values from a number of simulation runs.
 Finally, we perform statistical analysis on the values of the output parameters..."
 (Raychaudhuri 2008).